-Turkey is going through a revolutionary experiment with Islam in liberal democratic politics ("political society" in the words of J. Casanova, 1994), the results of which are not yet clear.
-The process of democratization dictated the relaxing of a statist hold on religion which in turn revived the specter of restrictive sex roles for women.
-Turkey is working through a democratic paradox where expansion of religious freedoms accompanies threats to gender equality.
-The religiously rooted government in power does not challenge the prevailing legal framework.
-However, the intertwining of religion and politics both at the level of political and civil society, independent of the legal framework, sanctions societal norms legitimizing gender inequality.
+Turkey is going through a revolutionary experiment with Islam in liberal democratic politics ("political society" in the words of J.Casanova, 1994) the results of which are not yet clear.
+Religion and politics are intertwined both at the level of political as well as civil society.

-If indeed "Islamic values are less supportive of gender equality and less tolerant of sexual liberalization" as has often been argued (Esmer, 2003, 67), we need to urgently assess the effects of religious intertwining with politics.
+If indeed, "Islamic values are less supportive of gender equality and less tolerant of sexual liberalization" as has been argued often (Esmer, 2003, 67), we need to assess urgently the effects of religious intertwining with politics.
 In this paper, I evaluate the effects of this intertwining using the criteria of whether or not this process expands "opportunities" for women.
-I argue that it is not the uplifting of the Islamist2 headscarf ban in the universities that we should prioritize as a danger, but the propagation of patriarchal religious values that sanction secondary roles for women, both through public bureaucracy, the educational system and civil society organizations.
-Party cadres with sexist values are infiltrating the political system, and religious movements that were once banned are establishing schools, dormitories, and off campus Quranic schools which socialize the young into religiously sanctioned secondary roles for women.
+I argue that it is not the uplifting of the Islamist headscarf ban in the universities that we should prioritize as a danger, but the propagation of patriarchal religious values that sanction secondary roles for women, both through public bureaucracy, the educational system and civil society organizations.
+Party cadres with sexist values are infiltrating the political system and religious movements that were once banned are establishing schools, dormitories, off campus Quranic schools which socialize the young into religiously sanctioned secondary roles for women.